 Both degree programs are offered entirely online and are designed for working professionals in the food and agriculture industry, law, government, and related areas who wish to enhance their working knowledge or toseek careers in the field of international food law.
-Students should have an earned Juris Doctor (J.D.), Bachelor of Laws (LL.B.), or comparable law degree.

-All students must complete 24 credits within five academic years with a 2.0 minimum cumulative grade-point average.
-Students who are pursuing the M.J. degree must complete an additional 2 credits in item 3. below.
+All students must complete 26 credits within five academic years with a 2.0 minimum cumulative grade-point average.